spolu/breach_core/hack/index.markdown

 #### Changing the CSS style of mod_strip

 Additionally, there is a hidden dark theme for mod_strip.
-You can edit the file `mod_strip/controls/strip/index.html` and change the CSS class from `light` to `dark` on ligne 19, as well as file `mod_strip/controls/box/index.html` on the same ligne.
+You can edit the file `mod_strip/controls/strip/index.html` and change the CSS class from `light` to `dark` on line 19, as well as file `mod_strip/controls/box/index.html` on the same line.
 Once edited, you don't need to restart the module as it impacts only client side code.
 You can see the update by right-clicking the tab strip and requesting a Reload.

 ### Understanding Breach architecture <a name="understanding-breach-architecture"></a>